FoodyFood/supervillain-hub/README.md

 ## Dev Goals

-Build a frontend in react/nextjs/html \
+Write frontend/backend using Next.js \
-Build a backend in javascript and run it in node.js z Store users info in MongoDB \
+Store users data in MongoDB \
 Use KeyCloak for user management/signup \
 Store images and uploads in S3 \
 Let the feature creep roll..